 How to choose a strategic planning model

 Every company is unique – so your objectives and direction will be different compared with your competitors and other businesses.
 This is something to think about when it comes to n choosing a model for the strategic planning process.
 There’s no such thing as ‘one size fits all’ when it comes to this.

-Consider your organisational goals and which models fit best.
-First think about your why – why are you considering strategic planning and what do you want to get out of it?
+Consider your business objectives and which models fit best.
+First, think about your why – why are you considering strategic planning and what do you want to get out of it?
 What goals could the strategic planning process help you to achieve?
 Do you currently use systems in your organisation?
-If yes, how would these work alongside a new planning system.
+If yes, how would these work alongside a new planning system?

 Speak to your team.
 Even the most basic strategic planning process won’t work well if it doesn’t align with your company culture.
 Your employees need to engage and get on board with any new model for strategic planning that you put in place.
 Think about your teams first and assess how any newly implemented methodology is motivational and productive.

 If you’re feeling overwhelmed by the amount of information out there and could do with some professional help, ask the experts.
 By doing so you will waste less time and it will allow you to keep your focus on what’s needed the most.